bruce/lacquer/README.md

    the methods the DSL will call on the instance being constructed have exactly the names as the handlers provided:

+         # in the DSL definition
          use :foo, :bar, :baz

 2. Supporting a single hash argument that map names used in the DSL to the method names the DSL will call on the instance it's
    constructing:

+         # in the DSL definition
          use :foo => :foo_implementation, :bar => :bar_implementation

 We could easily refactor our `on`-based definition to add individual people to a photo with `use`:

+    # in the DSL definition
     use :person => :add_person

 Note: `use` currently configures the DSL to pass on any arguments